videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### recording-stopped

-- recording stopped webhook will be received when recording is successfully stopped in meeting.
+- Recording stopped webhook will be received when recording is successfully stopped in meeting.

 #### Example